xiaoyao0512/CompNetOpt/README.md

 https://github.com/gem5/gem5

 # Questions
-If you have any concerns or suggestions, please send me (xiaoyao at usc.edu) emails.
+If you have any concerns or suggestions, feel free to send me (xiaoyao at usc.edu) emails.
 We would like to see your valuable feedback.